theonlymartyr/SWGOH-Guild-Bot/README.md

-# SWGOH-Legendary-Hero-Prerequisite-Checker
+# SWGOH General Use Bot

-This bot is a side project that is intended to give a player insight into whether or not they are able to get a "Legendary" or "Hero's Journey Character in SWGOH.
+This bot is a side project that is intended to be useful for players and guilds alike.

+Current Features:
+go [allycode]    gets the basic overview of the guild associated with the provided allycode gs [allycode]    gets guild stats for the provided allycode with individual member data gac [allycode1] [allycode2] provides a comparison for the GAC matchup of the 2 provided allycodes tw [allycode1] [allycode2] provides a comparison for the TW matchup of the guilds associated with the 2 provided allycodes

 1. This bot uses the [SWGOH.Help API](https://api.swgoh.help/), you will need to sign up to get an api username and password to put in the config file